Te Awamutu

 Te Awamutu is a town in the Waikato region in the North Island of New Zealand.
-It is the council seat of the Waipa District and serves as a service town for the farming communities which surround it.
+It is the council seat of the Waipā District and serves as a service town for the farming communities which surround it.
 Te Awamutu is located some 30 km south of Hamilton on State Highway 3, one of the two main routes south from Auckland and Hamilton.